documentation-as-code/ci-cd-for-documentation/slides/README.md

 - documentation readers can contribute to the documentation using a Pull Request
 - we can report bugs and fix them
 - documentation changes go through a series of tests and gates
-- it is bigger yet more thorough and precise than ever
+- it's bigger yet more thorough and precise than ever
 - It has the same look & feel
 - it's written in the same style